MultiCraft/repixture/mods/rp_goodies/API.md

 from 1 to `keepchance` will be rolled.
 If a 1 is rolled, the node is kept, otherwise the node is removed.

+Note: If the container node is below a falling node and has been selected for removal, it will be replaced by a copy of the falling node or wooden planks in order to prevent the falling node to float.

 ## Available treasure types

 These are the possible goodie types, usable for the `ctype` argument above: